rapPayne/react-vue-svelte-angular/README.md

 - Start with 25 widgets but it should flex given any number
 - Responsive with one widget across on a phone.
 Like two across on an iPad portrait or three-ish when landscape.
 The widgets will be between ... ummm ...
 350 and 500 pixels wide with a 16:9 aspect ratio.
 - One widget will be built out.
 It will consume data from a CORS API hosted somewhere.
 The others can be placeholders for a proof-of-concept.

+## How do I run the projects?
+1. Fork or clone the repo (or just download the zip).
+2. Go to any of the four sub-projects
+3. Follow the instructions that you'll find in the individual READMEs.

 Here are the projects
 ## [Angular](./dashboard-angular)